mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 ---
-title: 'How to improve the accessibility of your legacy Ember app'
+title: 'How to improve the accessibility of your existing Ember app'
 author: 'Samanta de Barros'
 github: sdebarros
 twitter: sami_dbc